HimesGroup/BMIN503_Final_Project/README.md

 # EPID600 Final Project

-The file file_project_Chen.Rmd is the markdown file that contains the code for analyzing blood cultures utilization data at HUP.
+The file final_project_Chen.Rmd is the markdown file that contains the code for analyzing blood cultures utilization data at HUP.
 I have not uploaded the raw data because I'm not sure if that can be shared.

 Using blood cultures data from FY2015, I have used descriptive statistics and data visualization techniques to identify trends in the use of blood cultures.
 I am also analyzing the population of high utilizers to identify characteristics unique to that population.
 In addition, I am analyzing the relationship between pathogen identification and follow-up cultures to identify patterns in clinical practice.